m-kupiec/compendium-typescript/README.md

 "There are certain cases where TypeScript can’t figure out what certain types should be.
 To be as lenient as possible, it will decide to use the type `any` in its place.
 While this is great for migration, using `any` means that you’re not getting any type safety, and you won’t get the same tooling support you’d get elsewhere.
 You can tell TypeScript to flag these locations down and give an error with the `noImplicitAny` option." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))

+"using `any` often defeats the purpose of using TypeScript in the first place.
+The more typed your program is, the more validation and tooling you’ll get, meaning you’ll run into fewer bugs as you code.
+Turning on the `noImplicitAny` flag will issue an error on any variables whose type is implicitly inferred as `any`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/basic-types.html))

 #### `noImplicitThis`

 "When you use the `this` keyword outside of classes, it has the type `any` by default." ([TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html))